oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 ## []{#sec_RequestingData}[]{#_Ref484615549}[]{#_10.2._Requesting_Data}[]{#_Requesting_Data}[]{#_Requesting_Data_1}11.2 [Requesting Data](#sec_RequestingData)

-OData services support requests for data via HTTP [GET]{.Datatype}
+OData services support requests for data via HTTP `GET` requests.
-requests.

 The path of the URL specifies the target of the request (for example;
 the collection of entities, entity, navigation property, structural